 RPA also enables automation of backend operations like loan processing, credit card approvals, and account opening.
 This has a direct positive impact on the customer experience and satisfaction, thus driving more revenues.

 Among the main benefits, RPA implementation can deliver massive cost savings for banks.
 Gartner estimates that RPA can save banking teams around 25,000 hours of avoidable rework time each year.
 This is equivalent to 30% of a full-time employee’s working time.
-On average, Gartner estimates a cost-saving of around $878,000 each year for a bank with 40 full-time staff.
+On average, Gartner estimates a cost-saving of around $878,000 yearly for a bank with 40 full-time staff.
 Now multiply that by degrees considering that most banking operations are significantly larger.

 Considering these RPA use cases and benefits, why are more banks not implementing RPA technology?
 Let’s discuss some challenges hampering RPA adoption in the banking industry.